gordicaleksa/pytorch-GANs/README.md

 ## Implementations

+Important note: you don't need to train the GANs to use this project I've checked-in pre-trained models. <br/>
+You can just use the `generate_imagery.py` script to play with the models.

 ## Vanilla GAN

 Vanilla GAN is my implementation of the [original GAN paper (Goodfellow et al.)](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) with certain modifications mostly in the model architecture,